-Western’s Voluntary COVID-19 Employee Testing Program – Fall Quarter 2020
+Western’s Voluntary COVID-19 Employee Testing Program – Calendar Year 2021

 Who should enroll

-To support the health and safety of our community during this pandemic, Western is encouraging all faculty and staff who will be onsite at least once per week during Fall Quarter to enroll in the program.
+To support the health and safety of our community during this pandemic, Western is encouraging all faculty and staff who will be onsite at least once per week during the 2021 calendar year to enroll in the program.
 Those individuals who have in-person interactions through the course of their work are a priority and are strongly encouraged to participate.
 Enrollment is easy; just fill out the testing enrollment esign form.

 Student testing is conducted separately from this program.
-Students, including onsite student employees, are tested through the student testing program once every two weeks.
+Students, including onsite student employees, are tested through the student testing program.

 What happens when you enroll

 You will receive confirmation of your enrollment and more detailed information regarding scheduling a test and, for overtime eligible staff, information regarding how to report any work time used to get tested.
 Your supervisor/chair will receive notification of your enrollment.